michaelbourne/Custom-Icons-for-Elementor/README.txt

 = Plugin Features =

-*   Add unlimited icons and SVG icons to your website via Fontello
+*   Add unlimited icons to your website via Fontello font packs
 *   View the icons in each uploaded pack, delete individual packs if desired
 *   Use icons anywhere you would normally with the default Elementor icon selectors